I’m sure that almost all men in this world expect their female partner to be virgin or they want her to have kept her virginity so far.

 Instead of giving coin, what if you give a latte, saying “You gave me your hand-made latte.
 So, this is my hand-made latte”?

 Is it really possible to make a deal like this?

 When we receive kindness or when other shows us politeness, we usually think we should give back the same kindness or politeness.

 It’s right….., as long as its context is not about a relationship.

 In a heterosexual relationship, the most important factor is “one is male, and the other is female”.

-And somehow in a relationship, “give back the same thing” does not work properly.
+And somehow in a relationship, “give back the same thing”, in other words, “the reciprocity principle” does not work properly.
 Rather, it often brings a negative effect.